Kjeldahl method: Conversion factors

 TKN is often used as a surrogate for protein in food samples.
 The conversion from TKN to protein depends on the type of protein present in the sample and what fraction of the protein is composed of nitrogenous amino acids, like arginine and histidine.
 However, the range of conversion factors is relatively narrow.
 Example conversion factors, known as N factors, for foods range from 6.38 for dairy and 6.25 for meat, eggs, maize (corn) and sorghum to 5.83 for most grains; 5.95 for rice, 5.70 for wheat flour, and 5.46 for peanuts.
 In practice, 6.25 is used for almost all food and feed regardless of applicability.
 The factor 6.25 is specifically required by US Nutrition Label regulations in the absence of another published factor.

 Sensitivity

 The Kjeldahl method is poorly sensitive in the original version.
-Other detection methods have been used to quantify NH4+ after mineralisation and distillation, achieving improved sensitivity: in-line generator of hydride coupled to a plasma atomic emission spectrometer (ICP-AES-HG, 10–25 mg/L), potentiometric titration (>0.1 mg of nitrogen), zone capillary electrophoresis (1.5 µg/ml of nitrogen), and ion chromatography (0.5 µg/ml).
+Other detection methods have been used to quantify NH4+ after mineralisation and distillation, achieving improved sensitivity: in-line generator of hydride coupled to a plasma atomic emission spectrometer (ICP-AES-HG, 10–25 mg/L), potentiometric titration (> 0.1 mg of nitrogen), zone capillary electrophoresis (1.5 μg/mL of nitrogen), and ion chromatography (0.5 μg/mL).

 Limitations

-Kjeldahl method is not applicable to compounds containing nitrogen in nitro and azo groups and nitrogen present in rings (e.g. pyridine, quinoline, isoquinoline) as nitrogen of these compounds does not convert to ammonium sulfate under the conditions of this method.
+Kjeldahl method does not apply to compounds containing nitrogen in nitro and azo groups and nitrogen present in rings (e.g. pyridine, quinoline, isoquinoline) as nitrogen of these compounds does not convert to ammonium sulfate under the conditions of this method.